Learning Curves for Decision Making in Supervised Machine Learning: A Survey: Literature Review on learning curve extrapolation methods

-For each approach, we always consider the most general problem that is solved by it, independently of how this approach is then used in the context of a paper.
-For example, \citet{domhan2015speedingup} ``only'' decide whether the saturation performance of a learner beats some threshold but develop a whole learning curve model and are hence discussed alongside the approaches for question 6 in Sec.~\ref{sec:literature:performanceatanypoint}.
+For each approach, we always consider the most general problem it solves, independently of how this solution is used in the context of a paper.
+For example, \citet{domhan2015speedingup} decide whether the saturation performance of a learner beats some threshold (question at the binary level) but develop a learning curve model and are hence discussed alongside the approaches for question 1 in Sec.~\ref{sec:literature:performanceatanypoint}.